Identifying Hernia Complications

 Aside from surgical attachment issues, there could be issues with the surgical mesh itself.
-Post surgical mesh migration can occur if the mesh fails to properly adhere to the surgical site, causing discomfort or a weakening of the original hernia site.
+Post surgical mesh migration and hernia mesh failure symptoms can occur if the mesh fails to properly adhere to the surgical site, causing discomfort or a weakening of the original hernia site.
 Mesh contraction, or shrinking, can cause previously viable mesh to no long cover the application area.
 Mesh expansion, where the mesh stays intact and does not migrate, but instead stretches, can cause bulging at the hernia site which may cause discomfort and increase the risk of recurrence or perforation.
 Mesh rejection occurs when the patient’s body does not accept the surgical mesh, and tries to reject it as a foreign body.
 Infection of the mesh can lead to fluid buildup, blood pooling, blood clotting, and excessive scarring.
 Issues with the surgical mesh are therapeutically indistinct, as they all require another surgery to repair the problem.

 hernia mesh failure symptoms